iCanSeeTheSea/THEM/README.md

-# APOCALYPSE_World_Go_Boom
+# THEM
-APOCALYPSE: World Go Boom is a text-based choose-your-path game, where you must fight your way through zombie hordes, struggle through deserts, and stay alive.
+THEM  is a text-based choose-your-path game, where you must fight your way through zombie hordes, struggle across deserts, and stay alive.

 ## How to play